 Early History of the Egge family

-Another 131 words (9 lines of text) covering the years 126 and 1260 are included under the topic Early Egge History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Egge research.
+Another 66 words (5 lines of text) covering the years 126 and 1260 are included under the topic Early Egge History in all our PDF Extended History products and printed products wherever possible.

 Egge Spelling Variations